 Material Liquidity Risk concentrations could arise from large exposures to individual counterparties or groups.
 In fact, in case of default or other liquidity issues of a counterparty towards which a significant risk concentration exists, this may negatively affect the value or the liquidity of LFL's investment portfolio and hence its ability to promptly raise cash by selling the portfolio on the market in case of need.
-GHO has set investment limits that enable LFL to limit risk concentrations taking into consideration a number of dimensions, including asset class, counterparty, credit rating, and geographic area.
+GHO has set investment limits that enable an effective management of risk concentrations.

-As per YE 2019 LFL does not have any external financing corresponding to previous year.
+As per YE 2021 LFL does not have any external financing corresponding to previous year.

-In 2019 LFL has managed and mitigated Liquidity Risk in consistency with the framework set in the Group internal regulations.
+In 2021 LFL has managed and mitigated Liquidity Risk in consistency with the framework set in the Group internal regulations.
 LFL aims at ensuring the capacity to meet its commitments also in case of adverse scenarios, while achieving its profitability objective.
 To that end, it manages expected cash inflows and outflows so as to maintain a sufficient available cash level to meet the short and medium term needs and by investing in instruments that can be quickly and easily converted into cash with minimum capital losses.
 LFL considers the prospected liquidity situation in plausible market conditions as well as under stressed scenarios.